williamouyang/okta.github.io/_source/docs/api/resources/apps.md

 ## Application Key Store Operations

-> You need to enable `KEY_ROLLOVER` feature to perform the following operations, `KEY_ROLLOVER` is an Early Access feature, please contact Customer Support to have it enabled.
+> You must enable the key rollover feature to perform the following operations.
+Key rollover is an Early Access feature; contact Customer Support to enable it.

 ### Generate New Application Key Credential
 {:.api .api-operation}